sandipray63in/DSA-And-Architecture-Resources/README.md

 [Some good RTOS Courses](https://www.udemy.com/user/kiran-nayak-2/)
 [Edge Computing Systems with Kubernetes{from things' deployment perspective}](https://www.packtpub.com/product/edge-computing-systems-with-kubernetes/9781800568594)
 [IoT Edge Computing with Micro K8s](https://www.packtpub.com/product/iot-edge-computing-with-microk8s/9781803230634)

+N.B. -> If anyone is interested in learning Finance at it's core, then one can refer [Khan Academy's Awesome Core Finance Course](https://www.khanacademy.org/economics-finance-domain/core-finance)

-Disclaimer - I have not read e2e of all the resources(especially the paid ones).
+Disclaimer - I have not read/gone-through e2e of all the resources(especially the paid ones).
 For the paid ones, mainly checked the ToC, reviews & other articles where they have been referred as recommended resources.